** LIST UPDATED ON 10/12/22, ORIGINALLY POSTED 9/12/22 **

 - Mickey Joseph – Nebraska interim head coach

 - The guy who (sort of) has the job already, Joseph is a former Huskers QB who just joined the staff this season after spending the last five years at LSU.
 He won a National Championship in 2020 as the Tigers’ assistant HC at WRs coach and does have some head coaching experience, having led the NAIA Langston Lions for two seasons (2011-12).
-He will break an important barrier next weekend, becoming the first black head coach in UNL history (not just in football, but in ANY varsity sport).
+He already broke an important barrier at his alma mater, becoming the first black head coach in ANY varsity sport.
+The Huskers have won two-straight conference games under Joseph and (for now) have a share of the Big Ten West division lead.

 - Bill O’Brien – Alabama offensive coordinator

-- Back on campus after a seven-year detour to the NFL, O’Brien holds the coveted OC position at Alabama that so often pushes guys right back into a collegiate head coaching gig.
-The Tide were of course national runner-up last year, Obie’s first in Tuscaloosa, and he had the offense ranked in the top 7 for yards and points per game.
-His lone collegiate head job was in the Big Ten, stepping into an unfathomable situation at Penn State in 2012 and somehow finishing above .500 in both years there.
-He was consistent with the Houston Texans, but was never able to get over the hump and he now finds himself in the Crimson Tide juggernaut, undoubtedly waiting for the right opportunity to present itself.
+- Back on campus after a seven-year detour to the NFL, O’Brien holds the coveted OC position at Alabama that so often pushes guys back into head coaching gigs.
+The Tide were national runner-up last year, Obie’s first in Tuscaloosa, and he had the offense ranked in the top 7 for yards and points per game.
+His lone collegiate head job was in the Big Ten, stepping into an unprecedented situation at Penn State and somehow finishing above .500 in both years there.
+He was consistent with the Houston Texans, but never able to get over the hump and now finds himself in the Crimson Tide juggernaut, undoubtedly waiting for the right opportunity to present itself.

 - Jamey Chadwell – Coastal Carolina head coach